jrpotter/notebook/notes/set/natural-numbers.md

 %%ANKI
 Basic
-What inductive set do we construct to prove the following by induction? $$\text{Every natural number is nonnegative}$$
+What inductive set do we construct to prove the following by induction?

+> Every natural number is nonnegative.

 Back: $\{n \in \omega \mid 0 \leq n\}$
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1724606314405-->